Moodle Privacy Information

 Only staff who have “Teacher” access to a Moodle module are able to view student activity for that module.
 The data is organised into four reports:

-- Live logs, including Time, Full name, Matriculation number, Event description, IP address.
+- Live logs, including Time, full name, student number, event description, IP address.

 - All logs, as for live logs.